 - The teacher would be based between the Competition Field and the Leaderboard.

 - At the end of a match, the teacher announces the winner, and writes the scores on the Leaderboard, while the two groups that competed clear and reset the Competition Field for the next match.

 - The teacher announces the next groups to compete, giving them a “2 minute warning” to the start of their match.

 - Once the Field is cleared, the students who finished competing return their robot to the Meeting Space to strategize for the next round, and the students coming up to play can gather at the Competition Field from the Practice Space and/or Meeting Space.

-To learn more about facilitation strategies during classroom competitions, see this Knowledge Base article.
+To learn more about facilitation strategies during classroom competitions, see this VEX Library article.